JeffTheK/ubiquit/doc/load.md

 # Load

  The load keyword is used to load additional source code files using a `library/filles` way.
 Raises if file not found.
-Loading files without he `.ub` extension will raise error.
+Loading files without the `.ub` extension will raise error.

 ### Syntax